Rajrup/Draco-for-3DGS/javascript/example/README.md

 How to run the example code:

-1. Clone this project to a working directory, e.g. draco/.
+1. Clone this project to a working directory, e.g. `draco/`.

 2. From the project's root directory, start a local http server.
-E.g, with Python, you could run "python -m SimpleHTTPServer".
+E.g, with Python, you could run `python -m SimpleHTTPServer` or `python -m http.server`.

-3. Load javascript/example/webgl_loader_draco.html.
+3. Load `javascript/example/webgl_loader_draco.html`.
 You should be able to see a bunny rendered by threejs using Draco loader.

 ## Advanced Example